|

 and honors for his efforts and service to the

-community, including the 1977 “Those Who Excel”
+community, including the 1977 "Those

 Award from the Illinois State Board of

-Education, the Loyola University’s “Founders’
+Education, the Loyola University

-Dedicated Service” Award in 1984, the 1987
+Award in 1984,

-Golden Apple Award from the Foundation for
+the 1987 Golden Apple Award from the Foundation

-Excellence in Teaching, the Northeastern
+for Excellence in Teaching, the Northeastern

-Illinois University’s Meritorious Service Award
+Illinois University's

-in 1995, and the 1996 Thomas Jefferson’s Public
+1996 Thomas Jefferson's

-Service Award from NBC-TV 5 Chicago.
+Public Service Award from NBC-TV

 Dr. Nguyen-Trung Hieu is married to Dr. Mai